mandiant/capa/capa/ida/plugin/README.md

 * Hover your cursor over a rule match to view the source content of the rule
 * Double-click the `Address` column to navigate your Disassembly view to the address of the associated feature
 * Double-click a result in the `Rule Information` column to expand its children
-* Select a checkbox in the `Rule Information` column to highlight the address of the associated feature in your Dissasembly view
+* Select a checkbox in the `Rule Information` column to highlight the address of the associated feature in your Disassembly view

 #### Tips for Rule Generator